PoProstuWitold/homeserver/tunnels/README.md

 	Change your default shell to [zsh](https://www.zsh.org/) and enable plugins wiht [oh-my-zsh](https://ohmyz.sh/)

 ## 2. Remote connection
-Setup VNC and SSH to remote access your soon-to-be headless server.
+Setup VNC and SSH to remote access your server.

 > **IMPORTANT!** You need to either download some dummy X11 driver or buy dummy HDMI adapter for about 4 euro